Subbu-Lakshmi-Sruthi/fyle-task/README.md

 # Assumptions
 * Inputs are simplified to be taken in lakhs for ease of use.
-* Extra income and total applicable deductions are assumed to be optional.
-If not provided, they will be assumed to be zero.
+* All fields are assumed to be required and must contain non-negative values.
+If any value is invalid, the form will not submit and an error message will be displayed.